khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_4.md

-# The weakness of the ḥadīth about placing the hands below the navel
+# The weakness of the narration about placing the hands below the navel

 From _Irwāʾ al-Ghalīl_ (#353) and _Aḥkām al-Janāʾiz_ (p.\ 118), by Shaykh al-Albānī.